 The Third Generation of Johnson’s

-In 1970, Arthur David Johnson – son of Arthur Junior and grandson of our founder – took over as managing director from his father and uncle.
+In 1970, David Johnson – son of Arthur Junior and grandson of our founder, joined the Company and in 1984 took over as managing director from his father and uncle.
 His father continued to support the business as an external consultant until his sad passing in 1987.

-Under Arthur’s leadership, the Johnson’s board of shareholders grew – recruiting more leading professionals from the pet care trade, including Johnson’s first full time sales manager Bernard Bell, trainees Paul Gwynn and Nick Franks (who are now both Johnson’s Directors) and appointed Sales Director Simon Wilcox in 1984.
-Arthur also oversaw a refresh of the Johnson’s packaging, that brought it to the high modern standards that you see today.
+Under David’s leadership, the Johnson’s board of shareholders grew – recruiting more leading professionals from the pet care trade, including Johnson’s first full time sales manager Bernard Bell, trainees Paul Gwynn and Nick Franks (who are now both Johnson’s Directors) and appointed Financial Director Simon Wilcox in 1984.
+David also oversaw a refresh of the Johnson’s packaging, that brought it to the high modern standards that you see today.

 Johnson’s Veterinary Products Today